4 Quick Blog SEO Fixes That Can Boost Rankings Right Now

 The powerful benefits of optimisation come when you incorporate it into your overall blogging strategy.

-Sure, blog posts can do their job long after they’ve been written, but the trick to unlocking their full potential comes from regular optimisations and small tweaks to keep up performance.
+Sure, blog posts can do their job long after they’ve been written, but the trick to unlocking their full potential lies in regular optimisations and small tweaks to keep performance up.

 Regular optimisation also ensures that you don’t look back one day and have hundreds of posts to revisit.